qitongliu/Algorithms-for-Data-Science/README.md

 4. NP-Hard Problems: Independent Set
 An independent set in a graph is a set of nodes such that no two nodes are adjacent (connected by an edge).
 Finding the maximum size of an independent set in a graph is an NP-hard problem, so there is no known polynomial-time algorithm to solve it.
-I will use integer programming and linear programming relaxation to solve it.
+Use integer programming and linear programming relaxation to solve it.